Ashley Kirilow: Legal status

+The Winnipeg Free Press reported that Kirilow received a conditional sentence, without any jail time.
 Kirilow was sentenced to 10 months of house arrest, followed by five months where she would have a curfew.

-During her ten months of house arrest she was to be allowed three hours a week for shopping for "necessities".

-During her five months of curfew she would have to be at home between 10pm and 6am.

-After her fifteen months of house arrest and curfew her sentence required her to do 100 hours of community service.
-Her sentence explicitly barred her community service from including any duties connected with fund-raising for charities.

-Kirilow was not fined, and did not have to pay restitution.

-October 2011 shoplifting conviction
+Further legal issues

-Kirilow was arrested by a grocery store security guard, on October 7, 2011, for attempting to steal $11 worth of cold medicine.

-She pleaded guilty two weeks later to theft under $5,000.
+Kirilow was arrested by a grocery store security guard on October 7, 2011 for attempting to steal $11 worth of cold medicine.
+She pled guilty two weeks later to theft under $5,000.
 She was sentenced to one further day in jail.
 Kirilow was still serving her conditional sentence from her fraud conviction when she stole from the grocery store.

 On November 10, 2011, she received an additional 30 days in jail for breaching terms of her conditional sentence.
 Both the Toronto Sun and The Hamilton Spectator speculated that Kirilow's last conviction was a sign that underlying mental health issues were not being addressed.

 Second accusation of parole violations

 The Hamilton Spectator and CHCH TV reported that Kirilow appeared in court on February 8, 2012, for a second breach of her parole conditions.

-The Hamilton Spectator speculated that Kirilow was risking having her parole revoked.

 On March 2, 2012, The Hamilton Spectator confirmed that her conditional sentence had been revoked.

-Ashley Kirilow was jailed for breaching her house arrest conditions by visiting her boyfriend.

 Fundraising activities

 Kirilow's Facebook page described a charity she said she set up, entitled Change for the Cure.

-Kirilow appeared at benefit concerts, organized on her behalf.
+Kirilow visited children in hospital receiving cancer treatment and appeared at benefit concerts organized on her behalf.

-Kirilow visited children in hospital, receiving cancer treatment.

 Commentators speculated about the effect her Facebook fraud would have on other charities' online donations.

-On October 13, 2010, Linda Nguyen reported on the efforts to raise funds for experimental treatment for Alexis Wronzberg, a young Toronto area woman who suffers from a rare form of Leukemia.
+On October 13, 2010, Linda Nguyen reported on the efforts to raise funds for experimental treatment for Alexis Wronzberg, a young Toronto area woman who has a rare form of leukemia.

-Wronzberg needed $300,000 for haplo-identical stem-cell therapy.

-Wronzberg's father described concerns that Kirilow's fraud would discourage donations to their fund.

-He said their fears did not materialize.
-Nguyen also quoted a spokeswoman for the Canadian Cancer Society, who "could not say" whether donations had lagged for anti-cancer charities, due to Kirilow.

-Kirilow has offered the explanation that she pretended to have cancer to make her family pay for an unhappy childhood.
+Kirilow has offered the explanation that she pretended to have cancer in order to make her family pay for an unhappy childhood.

 Kirilow's parents divorced when she was young.

-She lived with both parents, and her grandparents, switching custody multiple times.